-State and national research makes it clear that investments in quality early childhood programs return strong dividends - in higher education attainment leading to higher-paying jobs; reduced costs for health care, criminal justice, social services and welfare; and other personal and societal benefits.
-Kentucky must invest in early childhood education and make greater investments in enhanced child-care programs for Kentucky's developing youth.
-Ensuring a successful beginning for Kentucky's students will require an innovative and collaborative approach to provide quality preschool to all 3- and 4-year-olds.
+Economic research makes it clear that investments in quality early childhood programs return strong dividends - in higher education attainment which leads to higher paying jobs, reduced costs for health care, criminal justice, social services and welfare, and other personal and societal benefits.
+Kentucky must invest in early childhood education and make greater investments in enhanced child care programs for Kentucky's developing youth.
+Ensuring a successful beginning for the state's youngest citizens will require an innovative and collaborative approach to provide quality preschool to all 3- and 4year-olds.
 Additionally, the Chamber supports efforts to fully fund all-day kindergarten equitably statewide.